martin-ger/esp_wifi_repeater/README.md

 Caution: If you save a _vmin_ value higher than the max supply voltage to flash, the repeater will immediately shutdown every time after reboot.
 Then you have to wipe out the whole config by flashing blank.bin (or any other file) to 0x0c000.

+# OTA (Over the air) update support (experimental)

+Based on using the rboot lib: https://github.com/raburton/rboot and thanks to the contribution of christianchristensen.

+During the build process (and in the firmware directory) there are two copies of the esp_wifi_repeater 0x02000.bin and 0x82000.bin.
+For an initial installation it is fine just to flash 0x00000.bin (the rboot boot loader) and 0x02000.bin (one copy of the program).
+The esp_wifi_repeater will work.

+If you have at least 1MB of flash you can update that binary with another version OTA (Over the air).
+For an OTA update you can interactively load a new binary from the CLI and switch over to it.
+The other binary is loaded to the currently non active memory location (either 0x02000 (rom0) or 0x82000 (rom1)) and started on success.
+You can also interactively switch between two installed binaries.
+The current config will be used for both binaries (as long as its format hasn't changed).

+Now you can control the OTA features with the following commands:
+- set ota_host _hostname_: hostname or IP address of the OTA server (default: "none")
+- set ota_port _portno_: port number of the OTA server (default: 80)
+- ota update: tries to download a new binary (0x02000.bin or 0x82000.bin) via HTTP from ota_host:ota_port and start it
+- ota switch: switches to the other binary (if installed)

+Known Issue: currently the download has some quirks and doesn't work for all HTTP-servers.

 # ENC28J60 Ethernet Support (experimental)
 If you enable the HAVE_ENC28J60 option in user_config.h and recompile the project, you get support for an ENC28J60 Ethernet NIC connected via SPI.